baldoarturo/ansible-role-unimus/README.md

 Role Name
 =========

-This role install Unimus in
+This role install Unimus Network Automation by NetCore jsa.

+Find out more about Unimus in https://unimus.net/

 Requirements
 ------------